A Fragile, Covert, Female, Narcissist.

 The female lacks empathy and manipulates, just like the male narcissist.

-The female will use her sexuality to pull you in, and they’ll rush intimacy and want to make you feel like a man.
+The female can use her sexuality to pull you in, and they’ll rush intimacy and want to make you feel like a man.
 To make you feel like a man, they use their sexuality to hook you in.

 Whereas men tend to use all the romance, and sweeping you off your feet, all of the things women want to hear, so they use emotions to hook you in.

-Females want to brag and flaunt, everything they’re getting from the male.
+Females want to brag and flaunt everything they’re getting from the male.

 Both males and females believe they are better than everyone else, and people will look up to them and be envious of them.

 They are just showing superficial and false things to cover their inner feelings.
 It’s all fake.